mattdean1/node-etl-pipeline/README.md

 ### How it works

-Using Node streams to pass data through the pipeline as quickly as possible.
+I experimented with Node streams to pass data through the pipeline as quickly as possible.

 There are 4 stages to the pipeline, corresponding to the folder names: